IUSmusic/Stars/README.md

 A central research distinction in the current project is the separation between:

 - **fairness of structure**, tested through balanced graph conditions,
+- **stability of evidence**, represented through confirmed and candidate relations,
-- and **realism of world dynamics**, tested through asymmetry, institutions, scarcity, conflict, and memory.
+- and **variability of operative pathways**, tested through receiver-state, scenario, and environmental pressure.

 ## 3. Formal Model